 Brooches originate from the Bronze Age and are perhaps the oldest form of jewelry.
 Frequently fashioned out of metal and decorated with gemstones or enamel, brooches were originally used to serve a function--to fasten garments such as sweaters or cloaks.
 It wasn't until the 19th Century that brooches evolved into ornamental pieces to dress up everyday wardrobes.

-Similar to the sweater guard, the new chained brooch drapes with one or more chain or beaded strands to stylish brooches at each end.
-By combining original brooches with a combination of chains, pearl and glass bead strands, and/or lace and ribbon accents, the chained brooch becomes a modern-day accessory for evening gowns, cardigans, slacks, vests and more.
-Use ready-to-wear brooches or design your own by attaching pin backs to focal components, then attach chain and bead strands with jumprings to create a similar style.
+Similar to the sweater guard, a brooch with chain features draped chain(s) or beaded strands that link stylish brooches at each end.
+By using original brooches with a combination of chains, pearl and glass bead strands, and/or lace and ribbon accents, the chained brooch becomes a modern-day accessory for evening gowns, cardigans, slacks, vests and more.
+Use ready-to-wear brooches or design your own brooch with chain by attaching pin backs to focal components, then attach chains and bead strands with jump rings to create a similar style.

 How did you like this resource?
 Your feedback helps us provide resources that matter to you most.